Easing orgasms for women

 - Worrying that you won't have an orgasm, even though you are aroused, and so you don't want to get into the hassle of trying, repressing your sexual response.

 - Fearing that asking too much from your partner might seem demanding.

 - Fearing that if your partner concentrates on your pleasure, you will feel such pressure to come that you won't be able to — and then you don't.

 - Trying to orgasm simultaneously.

 - Feeling conflict about, or anger at, your partner.

 - Having guilt about sex, which may prevent you from really enjoying it.

 - Rushing into sex — being swept off your feet, just like in the movies, and being swept under the rug when it comes to climaxes.

 Fortunately, there are many resources out there aimed at educating women and their partners about pleasure.
 You may want to check out the related questions, and the Go Ask Alice! archive for a plethora of questions about orgasms.
-If you want to hit the books, Lonnie G. Barbach's For Yourself: The Fulfillment of Female Sexuality and Betty Dodson's Sex for One: The Joy of Self-Loving, are the orgasm bibles.
-Also look at Julia Heiman and Joseph LoPiccolo's book, Becoming Orgasmic: A Sexual and Personal Growth Program for Women.
-Another great book is Because It Feels Good by Debby Herbinick of MySexProfessor.com, where you can also find a wealth of other information about sexuality.
-Some hints about relaxation and effective techniques for achieving fulfilling orgasms, whenever you want them, can be found in these books.
+There are a number of additional resources available, including Good in Bed's Female Orgasms eBook (as well as a number of other eBooks you might find interesting) and the book Because It Feels Good by Debby Herbinick of MySexProfessor.com.
+Some hints about relaxation and effective techniques for achieving fulfilling orgasms, whenever you want them, can be found in these resources.